Table of Contents

-In order to understand the principle of glomerular filtration, it is important to first be aware of the anatomical structure of the kidney, especially the nephrons.
+To understand the principle of glomerular filtration, it is necessary firs to be aware of the anatomical structure of the kidney, especially the nephrons.
 Each kidney has an afferent arterial and efferent venous vasculature, as well as a uriniferous tubular system.
-Each nephron consists of a glomerulus and a tubule.
+Each nephron consists of a glomerulus and tubule.

-The operating principle is simple at first: the filtration process takes place in the glomeruli.
+The operating principle is simple: The filtration process takes place in the glomeruli.
 The serum is expelled from the glomerular capillaries due to the effective filtration pressure.
 Thus, primary urine or ultrafiltrate is produced and accumulates within the Bowman capsule.
-From here primary urine flows inside a sequence of tubules.
+From here, primary urine flows inside a sequence of tubules.
 Vessels run alongside the tubules, and substances absorbed from the tubules enter these vessels.
-Conversely, substances can actively be removed from the peritubular capillaries and secreted into the tubules.
-This means that the composition and volume of the primary urine are not equal to that of the final urine!
+Conversely, substances can actively be removed from the peritubular capillaries and secreted into the tubules, which means that the composition and volume of the primary urine are not equal to that of the final urine!

-The glomerular filtration rate GFR indicates the volume of primary urine filtered in the glomerulus per time unit.
-It is often expressed as ml/min and lies around 85 – 135 ml/min in healthy kidneys.
-It is quoted in standardized terms with reference to 1.73 m² of the body surface area.
-In many kidney diseases, its measurement is important as a parameter of kidney function, as decreased GFR can become very dangerous for the organism.
+The glomerular filtration rate (GFR) indicates the volume of primary urine filtered in the glomerulus per time unit.
+It is often expressed as mL/min and lies in the range of 85–135 mL/min in healthy kidneys.
+It is quoted in standardized terms with reference to 1.73 m² of body surface area.
+In many kidney diseases, its measurement is important as a parameter of kidney function, as decreased GFR can become very dangerous.

 |Flow amount per minute (mL)||Calculation|